daptin/daptin/documentation/docs/entities.md

 # JSON / YAML files

-The JSON for oru hypothetical todo entity will look as follows:
+The JSON for our hypothetical todo entity will look as follows:

 ```json
     {